markcoppock/dropbox-markdown/README.md

 Creates a shortcode ( `[md url="..."]` ) that inserts an external markdown-formatted file into a page or post.
 The external file's URL must be publicly accessible.
 Dropbox files must be inside that account's Public folder.

-Uses John Gruber's [Markdown](http://daringfireball.net/projects/markdown/) and Michael Fortin's [PHP Markdown](http://michelf.com/projects/php-markdown/).
+Uses John Gruber's [Markdown](http://daringfireball.net/projects/markdown/) and Michael Fortin's [PHP Markdown](http://michelf.com/projects/php-markdown/). *Many* thanks to these individuals and all who assisted them on these projects.

 ### Installation